gaehlerm/SoftwareEngineering/README.md

 ## Copilot

 Just as with functions, Copilot can write classes from scratch as well.
-Here I wrote only the first half of the comments, the rest is a suggestion by copilot.
+Here I wrote only the first half of the comments, the rest is a suggestion by Copilot.
 Though admittedly, the code is not that brilliant.

 ```py
 # wirte a class Person with attributes name and age